 Avoid these major pitfalls and your wedding hair should come out looking picture perfect on your big day.

 You want to look amazing from your head to your toes on your wedding, and that all starts with what’s happening on top - your wedding hair.
 Finding your perfect wedding hairstyle can be tricky business, but it should also be enjoyable.
-Keep these no-nos in mind and you should have no trouble pinning down a stunning style for your big day.
+Keep these no-nos in mind and you should have no trouble pinning down a stunning wedding hairstyle for your big day.

 Here are a few major wedding hair don’ts.

-Don’t go into a trial unprepared
+Don’t go into a wedding hair trial unprepared

 Your wedding hairstylist isn’t a mind reader, so bring along some visual aids when you meet with them.
-Find photos of celebs or real brides with a similar hair colour, style and texture to your own and use those for inspo.
+Find photos of celebs or real brides with similar hair colour, style and texture to your own and use those for inspo.
 Also keep in mind that there is such a thing as too much inspiration.
 Try to limit yourself to three or four reference photos so that your ideas don’t get lost in translation.

 Don’t be unrealistic

 Your hairdresser can do a lot, but they’re not a magician.
 Be realistic about your expectations when it comes to your wedding hair.
-If you’re looking at photos of blonde beauties with heart shaped faces and you’re a brunette babe with an oval mug, know that the hairstyle will not turn out the same on you (but it still may be worth trying).
+If you’re looking at photos of blonde beauties with heart-shaped faces and you’re a brunette babe with an oval mug, know that the hairstyle will not turn out the same on you (but it still may be worth trying).

 Don’t make any major changes

 You may be tempted to shake up your look before your wedding, but we caution against making any drastic alterations.
 Though you may love the sound of a pixie cut/flower crown combo, you may have some serious regrets (especially if you’re used to your long hair).
 The last thing you want is to lose your confidence before your wedding day, and your hair can play a huge role in that.